comaps/website/content/support/search-gps-coordinates/index.md

 In order to search a location using its GPS coordinates, enter them in the search field.

-Organic Maps can search by coordinates in different formats:
+CoMaps can search by coordinates in different formats:

 * DD (Decimal degrees): `41.9142, 12.4849`
 * DMS (Degrees, Minutes, Seconds): `N 41° 54' 51.12" E 12° 29' 5.639"`